aaronparker/aaronparker.github.io/_posts/2010-06-22-virtualising-apple-safari-5.md

   * Safari.msi
   * SetupAdmin.exe

-We don&#8217;t need _AppleSoftwareUpdate.msi_ because automatic updates for this package will be disabled and we also don&#8217;t need SetupAdmin.exe.
-Using the remaining files, we can script an installation of Safari and its&#8217; dependant components.
+We don't need _AppleSoftwareUpdate.msi_ because automatic updates for this package will be disabled and we also don't need SetupAdmin.exe.
+Using the remaining files, we can script an installation of Safari and its' dependant components.
 The following script listing will automate the installation of Safari for sequencing with App-V:

 [code]@ECHO OFF
 START /WAIT MSIEXEC /I AppleApplicationSupport.msi ALLUSERS=TRUE REBOOT=SUPRESS /QB